krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

   </div>
 </div>

-In our earlier example, we showed a presence that described the *load* placed on an element at a boundary, and this has a real-valued presence mass.
-More generally, we can think of defining a presence over an arbitrary time varying function with real numbers as values.
+We can extrapolate from the example of the load function and think of defining a presence over an arbitrary time varying function with real numbers as values.
+We will call these _presence density functions._

-In general, such presence density functions represent an underlying _signal_ from the domain that we are interested in measuring.
-So, in what follows, we will use the terms signal and presence density functions interchangeably, opting for the latter only those cases where we want to focus specifically on the fact that what we are representing about the signal is the "amount" of the signal (its presence) over time.
+Such functions represent an underlying _signal_ from the domain that we are interested in measuring.
+In what follows, we will use the terms signal and presence density functions interchangeably, opting for the latter only those cases where we want to focus specifically on the fact that what we are representing about the signal is the "amount" of the signal (its presence) over time.

-As shown in Figure 2, the mass of a presence density function, over any given time *interval* $[t_0, t1)$ is the integral over the interval, which is also the area under the signal over that interval[^F3].
+As shown in Figure 2, the mass of a presence density function, over any given time *interval* $[t_0, t1)$ is the _integral of the function_ over the interval, which is also the area under the signal over that interval[^F3].

 [^F3]: The way we've defined signals and mass is directly
 analogous to how mass is defined for matter occupying space in physics.